anirudhaptiwari/Document-Integrity-Checker/README.md

 # Document Integrity Checker

 ## Description
-This project provides a simple way to check the integrity of any document.
-It uses SHA-256 hashing algorithm to calculate the hash of the original document and then compares it with the hash of the document at any later point.
-If the hashes match, the document is deemed intact; if they don't, the document has been modified.
+This Flask-based web application allows users to check the integrity of any PDF document.
+It uses the SHA-256 hashing algorithm to calculate a unique hash for each uploaded document.
+Later, it can compare the calculated hash of the document with the stored hash to check if the document has been modified.

+## Features
+- User Authentication
+- File Upload
+- Hash Generation
+- Integrity Check

 ## Technologies Used
 - Python
+- Flask
 - hashlib
 - os
+- HTML
+- CSS
+- JavaScript

 ## Installation and Usage
 1. Clone this repository to your local machine.